Skip to main content

 Best pools for fitness

-The days of laps-only pool fitness are long gone, with Brisbane pools offering aqua classes, including deep water running and aqua yoga.
+The days of laps-only pool fitness are long gone.
+Brisbane pools now offer aqua classes, including deep water running and aqua yoga.
 (Don't worry, we won't make you do downward dog on the bottom of the pool.)

-If you like to keep your options open, complexes like Parkinson Aquatic Centre also boast a health club so you can take your pick between Zumba and spin classes or swimming laps.
+If you like to keep your options open, visit complexes like Parkinson Aquatic Centre .
+They also have a health club offering Zumba and spin classes.

-If you work in or near Fortitude Valley, hit the Valley Pool for lunchtime laps and pick up a coffee and snack from the onsite cafe.
+If you work in or near Fortitude Valley, visit the Valley Pool for lunchtime laps.
+Grab a coffee and snack from the onsite cafe.

 Keen to brush up on your swimming technique and improve your lap time?
 Check out the squad swimming and stroke development options at your local pool.